The views expressed by the host on this program make more sense than anything anybody else out there happens to be saying.

 Now, this is what happens when you throw yourself open to the prospects of other people paying for what you need.

-Now I know in health care it's practically impossible not to do that.
+Now, I know in healthcare, it's practically impossible not to do that.

 And it's a shame it has gotten to this point because it imprisons people.

-This is a job creation stimulus bill that announces this kind of stuff.
+If you want to read this in the stimulus bill itself, this is a job creation stimulus bill that announces this kind of stuff.

 These things are not specified yet.

-But it's uh it's crucial that people understand this.
+But it's crucial that people understand this.

-And I uh even even if this is new information to a lot of you, there's so many things like this that have nothing to do with creating jobs, nothing whatsoever to do with reviving the economy, that are laced throughout this debacle, and it is why calls in opposition in Washington are at one hundreds to one against this all over the place.
+And even if this is new information to a lot of you, there's so many things like this that have nothing to do with creating jobs, nothing whatsoever to do with reviving the economy, that are laced throughout this debacle.

 And that's why the Bamster is out there hustling it this week.